ploner/RMixpanel/README.md

 ```

-#### Perform a custom JQL Query
+#### JQL: simple in-line query

 The JQL Query language opens a wide spectrum of possibilities.
-Here we show only a very basic example - getting the event count per user ('distinct_id').
-For more complex queries consult also the Mixpanel JQL API Reference: https://mixpanel.com/help/reference/jql/api-reference#api/transformations/reduce.
+As a simple example we extract the event count per user ('distinct_id').
+The Mixpanel JQL API Reference can be found on https://mixpanel.com/help/reference/jql/api-reference#api/transformations/reduce.

 ``` r
 jqlQuery <- '